JumpstartLab/reading/html_and_css/exercises/chapter10.markdown

 # Chapter 10: Starting CSS

 ### Base Exceptions:
-Complete all the instructions below without modify the html syntax.
+Complete all the exercises below without modifying the html syntax.
 Everything must be done using css.
 Read the instructions on where the changes need to be made (index.html / style.css)

 ### Exercises: